l3xcaliburr/cf-pof-demo/README.md

 Then edit `terraform.tfvars` with your actual values.
 The example file contains all the required variables with comments explaining what each one does.
 Make sure to update:

+- `vpc_cidr`: Your desired VPC CIDR block (default: 10.1.0.0/16)
+- `public_subnet_cidrs`: CIDR blocks for public subnets (management subnets)
+- `private_subnet_cidrs`: CIDR blocks for private subnets (application and backend subnets)
 - `my_ip`: Your actual public IP address (get it with `curl -s https://checkip.amazonaws.com`)
 - `key_pair_name`: Your existing EC2 key pair name
 - `notification_email`: Your email address for CloudWatch alerts (optional)
 - `common_tags`: Update with your preferred tags

+**Security Note**: The `terraform.tfvars` file contains sensitive network configuration and should never be committed to version control.
+It's already excluded in the `.gitignore` file.

 #### 2. Initialize and Plan